madatoo/plantarium-ms3/README.md

 ## Home page

-This page provide basic information about main purpose of this page and about that, who it aimed at.
+This page provides basic information about the main purpose of this page and about, who it's aimed at.

 ## Plants page

 Here are all plants added to plantarium database.
-To browse them you need choose one from available options and then selected category will be displayed on as the result.
+To browse them you need to choose one from available options and then select the category that will be displayed as the result.

 ## Add plant page

-That is probably most important page in whole project.
+That is probably the most important page in the whole project.
 Here you can add to plantarium database your plants.
-That part was for me most frustraiting and challenging.
-Especially part with plant pictures, plant type and plant place.
-I needed understand it very well to implement needet features.
+That part was the most frustraiting and challenging for me.
+Especially the part with plant pictures, plant type and plant place.
+I needed to understand it very well to implement needed features.

 ### CRUD

-The most important thing in this project was design the application which meet whole CRUD criterias.
+The most important thing in this project was designing the application which meets all CRUD criterias.

-1. Create - it was achived by creating a Add Yoyr plant page with form to add plant to a database.
+1. Create - it was achived by creating an Add Your Plant page with a form to add a plant to the database.
-2. Read - to implement this part All Plants page was created to allow visitors make a choose beetween available categories which will displayed when s/he decide which want to browse.
+2. Read - to implement this part All Plants page was created to allow visitors make a choice beetween the available categories which will display when they decide which one they want to browse.
-3. Update - from All Plants page visitors can go and read more about specific plant and edit all informations about plant.
+3. Update - from All Plants page visitors can go and read more about a specific plant and edit all information about the plant.
-4. Delete - simlar, like descripted above, visitors can remove data about specific plant using All Plants page.
+4. Delete - simlarly to what's above, visitors can remove data about a specific plant using All Plants page.

 # Technologies Used